-Our AE model is a generic auto-regressive encoder-decoder Transformer architecture\cite{vaswani2017attention}.
+\textbf{Contextual Transformer Pretraining}.
+Our AE model is a generic autoregressive encoder-decoder Transformer architecture\cite{vaswani2017attention}.
 The only modification is the use of learned positional embeddings instead of classical sinusoidal positional embeddings.
-Shared token embedding and shared positional encoding are used since the encoder and decoder share the same amino acid tokens in the AE model.

-To pretrain the AE for the proposed MMDesign framework solely based on the sequence data from the CATH training set (excluding the validation set and test set), we employ a sequence-to-sequence recovery task as a pseudo-translation process in natural language, as shown in Figure~\ref{fig:2}.
+Shared token embedding and shared positional encoding are used since the encoder and decoder share the same amino acid tokens.
+To pretrain the AE solely based on the sequence data from the CATH training set, we employ a sequence-to-sequence recovery task as a pseudo-machine translation process, as shown in Figure~\ref{fig:2}.
 This enables the AE to learn contextual semantic knowledge.
-And cross-entropy loss is used to fit the probability distribution of the generated sequences.
-Formally, we assume that the input protein sequence of the encoder is denoted as $S_\text{in} = \{s_1, s_2, \cdots, s_n\}$ with $n$ amino acids, and the generated protein sequence of the decoder is denoted as $S_\text{out} = \{s'_1, s'_2, \cdots, s'_n\}$, which corresponds to the probability distribution denoted as $S_\text{logits}$.
+And cross-entropy loss is used to learn recovering sequences.
+Formally, we assume that the input protein sequence of the encoder is denoted as $S_\text{in} = \{s_1, s_2, \cdots, s_n\}$ with $n$ amino acids, and the generated sequence from decoder is denoted as $S_\text{out} = \{s'_1, s'_2, \cdots, s'_n\}$, which corresponds to the probability distribution denoted as $S_\text{logits}$.
 The reference native sequence is $S_\text{native} = S_\text{in} = \{s_1, s_2, \cdots, s_n\}$.
-The sequence cross-entropy loss is as follows:
+The cross-entropy loss is as follows:

-Since a relatively small training set of only 18k instances is used, the AE network could converge quickly to obtain better initialization parameters.